debitoor/mongopatch/README.md

 -------------
 #### Version 0.8.5

-- Do not use document _id for creating log object
+- Do not use the original document `_id` when creating log entries.

 #### Version 0.8.3